rwb/c200/README.md

 * 19.4: On pp. 105-107, your textbook discusses a concept called "mean deviation."
 * 19.5: The idea of mean deviation is closely connected to the mean difference scores discussed earlier.
 * 19.6: Nevertheless, there are some important distinctions which we will now discuss.
+* 19.7: As we have seen, if we sum the mean differences the total is 0.
+* 19.8: The variance and standard deviation address this problem by squaring the differences.
+* 19.9: The mean deviation (probably more accurately referred to as the *mean absolute deviation*) overcomes this issue as well:

 #### Practice Exercises for this Week